Als die Sonne vom Himmel fiel: Release

-The Swiss documentary film premiered at the Festival del film Locarno on 9 August 2015, and in Japan on occasion of the Hiroshima International Film Festival on 23 November 2015.
-Distributed by the Zürich-based Look Now!, the documentary started on 7 January 2016 in Zurich, Basel, Bern and Luzern in three Swiss cinemas and has been played since then in various Swiss cinémas.
-On Swiss television it was shown for the first time on 7 September 2017.
+The Swiss documentary film premiered at the Festival del film Locarno on 9 August 2015, and was screened at the Hiroshima International Film Festival on 23 November 2015.

+Distributed by Zürich-based Look Now!, the film had its Swiss cinema release on 7 January 2016 in Zurich, Basel, Bern, and Lucerne.
+It was shown on Swiss television for the first time on 7 September 2017.